 - What’s included and what does it cost?

 Before signing up to any prepaid funeral plan, it is important to know exactly what you are getting for the money you pay.
+Additionally, carefully review the terms and conditions of the prepaid funeral plan to ensure transparency regarding services, fees, and potential adjustments.

 Funeral director’s services typically cover collection of the body from the mortuary (although this may be limited to ten miles in distance), washing, clothing and laying out the body, provision of the coffin, a hearse to transport the body to the burial site or crematorium, the provision of pall bearers, and preparing the necessary paperwork.